Cyberlorians/Articles/MDI-Hardened.md

 The recommendation here is to use a gMSA account.
 Lets dig into creating that.

+If your domain is NOT using gmsa(Group Managed Service Accounts), you need to Create the Key Distribution Services KDS Root Key seen.
+More info here.
+This is a prerequisite for using gMSA.
+If you are using gMSA, skip this step.

+Domain Group - Create.
+Create an Active Directory Security Group and make the MDI member servers members of the group.
+I created a group called 'MDIGroup'.
+Why do we do this?
+If you are planning on protecting Domain Controllers and ADFS Servers with MDI, they need to be members of the same group to allow -PrincipalsAllowedToRetrieveManagedPassword.

-Copy the contents of the script to the cloud sync server.
-Disclaimer - you may or may not need to use the -KerberosEncryptionType flag but if you are using 2016 Domain Controller STIG you will have to on OS 2016-2022.
+Copy the contents of the script to the first DC you are installing MDI on.
+Disclaimer - you may or may not need to use the -KerberosEncryptionType flag but if you are using 2016+ Domain Controller STIGyou will have to on OS 2016-2022.
 ```
-Install-WindowsFeature -Name RSAT-AD-PowerShell
+Install-WindowsFeature -Name RSAT-AD-PowerShell //This is already installed if you are on a Domain Controller

 Run this script
-# Filename:    cloudsyncgmsa.ps1
+# Filename:    MDIgMSA.ps1
-# Description: Creates and installs a custom gMSA account for use with Azure AD Connect cloud sync.
+# Description: Creates and installs a custom gMSA account for use with Microsoft Defender for Identity.
 #
-# DISCLAIMER:
-# Copyright (c) Microsoft Corporation.
-All rights reserved.
-This
-# script is made available to you without any express, implied or
-# statutory warranty, not even the implied warranty of
-# merchantability or fitness for a particular purpose, or the
-# warranty of title or non-infringement.
-The entire risk of the
-# use or the results from the use of this script remains with you.
-#
-#
-#
-#
 # Declare variables
-$Name = 'aadccsgmsa' //The name of the gMSA to be created
+$Name = 'MDIgMSA' #The name of the gMSA to be created
-$Description = "Azure AD Cloud Sync service account for cloud sync server"
+$Description = "MDI group managed service account for MDI"
-$Server = "aadccs01.cyberlorians.net" //This is the cloud sync server name joined to domain
+$DNS = "MDIgMSA.cyberlorians.net" #This is the gmsa dns hostname
-$Principal = Get-ADGroup 'cloudsyncretrievepwd' //AD group created in the DC step
+$Principal = Get-ADGroup 'MDIGroup' #AD group created in the DC step, comment out if using 'Domain Controllers' only and uncomment next step.
+#$Principal = Get-ADGroup 'Domain Controllers' #Uncomment if just using DomainControllers and comment out the previous step
+$Kerb = 'AES128,AES256' #If using 2016STIG and above you have to use

 # Create service account in Active Directory
 New-ADServiceAccount -Name $Name `
 -Description $Description `
--DNSHostName $Server `
+-DNSHostName $DNS `
 -ManagedPasswordIntervalInDays 30 `
+-KerberosEncryptionType $Kerb `
 -PrincipalsAllowedToRetrieveManagedPassword $Principal `
 -Enabled $True `
 -PassThru

+#Install-ADServiceAccount -Identity 'MDIgMSA'
+Get-ADServiceAccount -Identity 'MDIgMSA' -Properties * | select Prin*
+Test-ADServiceAccount -Identity 'MDIgMSA'

 Set-ADServiceAccount -Identity $Name -KerberosEncryptionType AES128,AES256 //If using 2016STIG and above you have to use